joelmccoy/homelabv2/README.md

 ### 🧠 Goals

-- ✅ **Play with cool tools** — Kubernetes, Proxmox, Talos, OpenTofu, Atlantis, Istio, Argo CD, Helm, and more
+- ✅ **Play with cool tools** — Kubernetes, Proxmox, Talos, OpenTofu, Digger, Istio, Argo CD, Helm, and more
 - ✅ **Declaratively manage everything** — GitOps, Infrastructure as Code (IaC), and Configuration as Code (CaC)
 - ✅ **Use AI to write code & docs** — Treating AI as a pair programming buddy
 - ✅ **Host real services** — Things I'll actually use day-to-day